-Acceptance into the Expressive Arts Institute is competitive and requires a formal application, which includes a one-page letter of intent stating how the applicant wishes to utilize the training professionally, along with an explanation of the individual's qualifications to do so; a professional resume; a letter of recommendation; a personal telephone interview; and a nonrefundable \$100 deposit.
+Acceptance into the Expressive Arts Institute is competitive and requires a formal application, which includes a one-page letter of intent stating how the applicant wishes to utilize the training professionally, along with an explanation of the individual's qualifications to do so; a professional resume; two letters of recommendation; and a personal telephone interview.
 Each application will be reviewed and approved by the Expressive and Creative Arts Institute program coordinator.

 Along with the minimum requirement of a bachelor's degree, students must also have the ability to fulfill the requirements of the program according to accepted standards of the profession as deemed essential by the expressive arts faculty.
-To receive the letter of attendance a student must attend all three weekend sessions consecutively, attend all classes from start to finish, actively participate in and contribute to all aspects of the program, and complete all outside work assignments to the satisfaction of the faculty.
-Class times for all three weekends run from 1 p.m. to 5:30 p.m. on Fridays; 9 a.m. to 5:30 p.m. on Saturdays; and 9 a.m. to 4 p.m. on Sundays.
+To complete the courses, a student must attend salve.edu/counseling-leadership/expressive-arts-institute all classes from start to finish, actively participate in and contribute to all aspects of the program, and complete all outside work assignments to the satisfaction of the faculty.